How to make the most of your arts summer camp experience

 Appreciate other art forms

-If you’re attending a camp that offers multiple artistic disciplines, take advantage of opportunities to explore artforms beyond your area of study.
-Attend performances and exhibitions, mingle with students from other majors, or take an elective course to expand your artistic horizons.
+If you’re attending a camp that offers multiple artistic disciplines, take advantage of opportunities to explore art forms beyond your area of study.
+Attend performances and exhibitions or mingle with students from other majors.

 “All of the arts are amazing, and all of your fellow students are amazingly talented,” Henry says.
 “Every day, I’d walk to class and hear a trumpeter rehearsing in a practice hut or see painters working outside.
 Just seeing other students practicing their art is enriching.
 I especially enjoyed attending performances with my cabinmates.”